webnuts/post_json/README.md

 `PostJson::Collection["people"].where(name: "Jacob").count`

-PostJson will create (unless it already exists) an Expression Index on `name` behind the scenes.
+PostJson will create (unless it already exists) an Index on `name` behind the scenes.
 The next time you execute a query with `name` the performance will be much improved.

 ## Requirements